sarah-harvey/todo_app_frontend/README.md

 It has been designed and built with *mobile-first* reponsive principles in mind.

+Mobile first approach:
+![alt-text][image]

-(https:sarah-harvey.github.io/todo_app_frontend/src/Images/mobile-first-approach.png "Image of mobile, tablet and desktop")
+[image]: https:sarah-harvey.github.io/todo_app_frontend/src/Images/mobile-first-approach.png "Image of mobile, tablet and desktop"

 Running the application locally
 Node.js must be installed if not already.